Ahmed123Hussain/AcciGuard/README.md

 The application starts by initializing a Leaflet map centered on a default location.
 The map uses OpenStreetMap tiles for rendering.

 ### 2. Displaying Hotspots
-Nine accident hotspots are pre-defined with their latitude and longitude coordinates.
+Nine accident hotspots in NY State are pre-defined with their latitude and longitude coordinates.
 These hotspots are displayed on the map as red, semi-transparent circles with a radius of 50 meters.
 These circles visually indicate areas where accidents are more likely to occur.

 ### 3. Search Functionality
 The map includes a search box that allows users to search for specific locations using the Nominatim API.
 When a user types a location into the search box, the map fetches possible matching locations and displays them in a dropdown list.
 Selecting a location from this list centers the map on that location and adds a marker.